ma-ha/rest-web-ui/html/modules/pong-io/README.md

         }
     ]

-The graph will render all values from xMin to xMax (if yAxis.min < y-value < yAxis.max).
+The graph will render all given values from xMin to xMax (if yAxis.min < y-value < yAxis.max).

 Hint: Add a form to tell the backend, if you want to get a limited value range.

 ### TODOs
 - Gauges
-- Analog
+- Images (e.g. web cam)